Maria Ayerdi-Kaplan, Executive Director

 Dennis Turchon, Senior Construction Manager

-Dennis Turchon, Senior Construction Manager of the TJPA, joined the TJPA after working for the California Department of Transportation (Caltrans) for 25 years.
+Dennis Turchon joined the TJPA in 2013 after working for the California Department of Transportation (Caltrans) for 25 years.
 Mr. Turchon worked in various different Caltrans districts throughout the State, with 24 of those years in their construction division.
 Noteworthy projects in San Francisco that he handled as construction manager are the SFOBB West Approach replacement, the SFOBB West Span superstructure seismic retrofit, the SFOBB South/South detour and most recently the Doyle Drive replacement (Phase 1).
 He is a licensed civil engineer in the state of California and is a graduate of the University of Cincinnati with a bachelor of science degree in civil engineering.

 Mark Zabaneh, Senior Program Manager

-Mark Zabaneh, Senior Program Manager of the TJPA, joined the TJPA after working for the California Department of Transportation (Caltrans) for more than 26 years.
-Mr. Zabaneh worked in various capacities with Caltrans in the Bay Area, including as Hydraulics Engineer, Assistant Structure Representative on the Cypress Reconstruction Project, and Project Manager on the San Mateo/Hayward Bridge East Approach Widening Project and the State Route 92/I-880 Interchange Project.
+Mark Zabaneh came to the TJPA in 2013 after a 26 year career with the California Department of Transportation (Caltrans).
+Mr. Zabaneh worked in various capacities with Caltrans in the Bay Area, including as Hydraulics Engineer, Assistant Structures Representative on the Cypress Reconstruction Project, and Project Manager on the San Mateo/Hayward Bridge East Approach Widening Project and the State Route 92/I-880 Interchange Project.
 Mr. Zabaneh also oversaw the project management activities of several projects including the Caldecott Tunnel 4th Bore Project.
 Mr. Zabaneh’s most recent assignment with Caltrans was as the Deputy District Director for Program/Project Management in charge of the Capital Program for the nine Bay Area counties.
 He is a licensed civil engineer in the state of California and is a graduate of the University of Texas at Austin with a bachelor of science degree in civil engineering.

-TJPA Chief Financial Officer Sara Gigliotti began coordinating TJPA financial activities in 2008 and was appointed CFO in 2011.
-As TJPA’s Contracts Compliance Manager/Finance Coordinator she was progressively involved in all aspects of TJPA’s financial management, and as CFO is now responsible for all financial management activities including contracts compliance, internal controls, financial reporting, cash-flow management, external audits, and management of the information technology function.
-Ms. Gigliotti is a Government Finance Officers Association (GFOA) Certified Public Finance Officer.
+TJPA Chief Financial Officer Sara Gigliotti DeBord began coordinating TJPA financial activities in 2008 and was appointed CFO in 2011.
+As TJPA’s Contracts Compliance Manager/Finance Coordinator she was progressively involved in all aspects of TJPA’s financial management, and as CFO is now responsible for all financial management activities including contracts compliance, internal controls, financial reporting, cash-flow management and investing, external audits, and debt management.
+Ms. DeBord is a Government Finance Officers Association (GFOA) Certified Public Finance Officer (CPFO).

 Nila Gonzales, Board Secretary